-- Conceptualization of gender is a key impact theme for IDH in 2016-2020. - In tea, we partnered with Unilever to replicate their experiences in addressing gender-based violence on tea plantations in Kenya across sectors. - In coffee in Sumatra, we are rolling out a farmer training extension service using a "Gender Action Learning for Sustainability at Scale" methodology.
+- Conceptualization of gender is a key impact theme for IDH in 2016-2020. - In tea, we have launched a platform in the Kenyan tea sector to address gender issues and gender based violence in the Kenyan tea sector. - In coffee in Sumatra, we are rolling out a farmer training extension service using a "Gender Action Learning for Sustainability at Scale" methodology.